Loch Lomond & Cowal Way

 with Isle of Bute

-The Loch Lomond & Cowal Way runs for 57 miles (91 km) across the Cowal peninsula, which lies west of Glasgow and is easily reached by public transport, road and ferry.
+The Loch Lomond & Cowal Way is one of Scotland’s Great Trails.
+It runs for 57 miles (91 km) across the Cowal peninsula, which lies west of Glasgow and is easily reached by public transport, road and ferry.
 The route starts at Portavadie on Loch Fyne and ends at Inveruglas on Loch Lomond.

 Cowal has ferry links to Bute, to Kintyre and across Loch Lomond to join the West Highland Way.
 It’s the missing link that enables Scotland’s ultimate long-distance walk, from Kintyre all the way to Inverness.